 Both physical activity and exercise are important to a healthy lifestyle!
 Everyone can benefit from daily physical activity and/or exercise!

-Many of us are likely to throw up our hands and say “Yes, I should be more active.
+Many of us are likely to agree, “Yes, I should be more active.
 But I don’t have the time, money, or transportation to get to a fitness class, and so there’s just no way to fit physical activity into my life.”

 Yet, physical activity as defined above can be simple things that we’re already doing, like gardening or walking to the corner store.
 For many active older people, a typical week always includes physical activity or exercise.
 Activities could be walking to the park with a grandchild, bowling, taking an aquasize class at the community centre, or vacuuming the apartment.